How to work as a freelancer

 Working with a client

-When working with a client as a freelancer some of the things you will need to consider are:
+Some of the things you will need to consider when working with a client are:

 - Your fee and how much you are prepared to do the work for.
-The amount of work/number of hours that will be involved.
+Consider the amount of work/number of hours that will be involved.

 - What’s included in the service you’re offering (eg. Updates, redrafts (how many) – so that expectations are in writing.